Tomato Bruschetta Crostini With Alouette

 - Garlic and herb spreadable cheese – It’s hard to beat Alouette’s garlic and herb cheese, it’s a go-to appetizer for us on its own and makes this recipe incredibly easy.

-How To Make Tomato Crostini With Alouette
+How To Make Tomato Bruschetta Crostini

 Serving Suggestions